David Lord (RAF officer): Second World War

 Lord enlisted in the Royal Air Force on 6 August 1936.
 After reaching the rank of corporal in August 1938, he applied to undertake pilot training, which he began in October 1938.
 Successfully gaining his pilot's wings, he became a sergeant pilot in April 1939, and was posted to No. 31 Squadron RAF, based in Lahore, India.
 He later flew the Vickers Valentia biplane transport.
-In 1941, No. 31 Squadron was the first unit to receive the Douglas DC-2 which was followed by both the Douglas DC-3 and Dakota transports.
+In 1941, No. 31 Squadron was the first unit to receive the Douglas DC-2, followed later by the Douglas DC-3 and Dakota transports.
 That year he was promoted to flight sergeant and then warrant officer.
 He flew in North Africa, supporting troops in Libya and Egypt for four months, before being posted back to India.
 Commissioned as a pilot officer in May 1942, he flew supply missions over Burma, for which he was mentioned in despatches.

 Lord was awarded the Distinguished Flying Cross in July 1943, receiving the award at Buckingham Palace, and was promoted to flight lieutenant shortly afterwards.
 By January 1944, he had joined No. 271 Squadron (based at RAF Down Ampney, Gloucestershire) and began training as part of preparations for the invasion of Europe.
 On D-Day, Lord carried paratroopers into France and his aircraft was hit by flak, returning to base without flaps.